 The game isn’t very long, just a few hours, but that really depends on how long it takes you to finish the puzzles and how much you explore the station.
 When it comes to replayability, I noticed there’s a few achievements I didn’t get after finishing it, so there is some reason for you to go back and play it again.
 It won’t feel the same knowing what happens and playing it again, but it will be a lot faster since you’ll know the puzzles.
 With that in mind, it’s well worth the price.

 I only have three issues with the game, and they are really nitpicky and subjective.
 The controls just feel like they could have been a bit better.
 It’s a point and click game, so obviously you’ll only be using the mouse, which has at least two buttons.
 The problem is that when you select an item, you get the option to use it or pick it up, so you’ll have to click twice most of the time.
 Maybe using the right click too would have been a good option.

 The other thing is that at the very end, the art style—at least to me—doesn’t fit in too well with something on the screen, so that took me out for a moment.

 Finally, the third thing is also near the end, and it’s the way a piece of information gets dropped on you.
-I believe—that in reality—the story would go in a different way after that.
+I believe—that in reality—the story would go in a different direction after that.
 It gets moved past rather nonchalantly and is mentioned just once more until the end.
-It’s impossible to say what it is exactly since it is a spoiler, but play it and you’ll know exactly what moment this is referring to.
+It’s impossible to say what it is exactly without spoiling the story, but play it and you’ll know exactly what moment this is referring to.